hapijs/joi/API.md

   - `context` - provides an external data set to be used in [references](#refkey-options).
 Can only be set as an external option to
     `validate()` and not using `any.prefs()`.
   - `convert` - when `true`, attempts to cast values to the required types (e.g. a string to a number).
 Defaults to `true`.
+  - `error` - error formatting settings:
-  - `dateErrorFormat` - sets the string format used when including dates in error messages.
+    - `dateFormat` - sets the string format used when including dates in error messages.
 Options are:
       - `'date'` - date string.
       - `'iso'` - date time ISO string.
 This is the default.
       - `'string'` - JS default date time string.
       - `'time'` - time string.
       - `'utc'` - UTC date time string.
-  - `escapeErrors` - when `true`, error message templates will escape special characters to HTML entities, for security purposes.
+    - `escapeHtml` - when `true`, error message templates will escape special characters to HTML entities, for security purposes.
 Defaults to `false`.
   - `messages` - overrides individual error messages.
 Defaults to no override (`{}`).
 Messages use the same rules as [templates](#template-syntax).
-Variables in double braces `{{var}}` are HTML escaped if the option `escapeErrors` is set to `true`.
+Variables in double braces `{{var}}` are HTML escaped if the option `errors.escapeHtml` is set to `true`.
   - `noDefaults` - when `true`, do not apply default values.
 Defaults to `false`.
   - `nonEnumerables` - when `true`, inputs are shallow cloned to include non-enumerables properties.
 Defaults to `false`.
   - `presence` - sets the default presence requirements.
 Supported modes: `'optional'`, `'required'`, and `'forbidden'`.